 New York State Common Core Math Grade 6, Module 3, Lesson 1, Lesson 2

-Videos and solutions to help Grade 6 students learn about positive and negative numbers on the number line (opposite direction and value).
+Examples, solutions, videos and worksheets to help Grade 6 students learn about positive and negative numbers on the number line (opposite direction and value).

 Lesson 1 Student Outcomes